htgt/Design-Creation/README.md

 * * *

-5: Find Best Global Oligo Pair
+5: Find Best Gap Oligo Pair
 =============================
 We need to carry out additional checks on the G5 and G3 oligos and then find the best pair of oligos to use.

+All the oligo sequences and tiled into sections of sequence 6 bases long and then compared against each other.
+If a pair of oligos has any matching 6 base sequences then it is not a good oligo pair.

 ###input:
 * G5 and G3 oligos